 Step 4: Clean your credit report

-For a real in-depth spring cleaning, consult your credit report and correct any inaccuracies and close accounts you may not have known you still had.
+For a real in-depth financial clean up, consult your credit report and correct any inaccuracies and close accounts you may not have known you still had.

 This spring cleaning can be time consuming the first time, but oh so satisfying!